Two University Greys Confederate Soldiers Receive New Tombstones in Oxford, Mississippi – Photographs by Newt Rayburn

 The two Confederate soldiers receiving new tombstones were William J. Burkhead and Mitchell Adrian Reynolds.

 Local farmer William Burkhead, 24, enlisted with the University Greys in April of 1861.
 He returned to Oxford in September 1861 and died soon after from an unknown disability.
 Mitchell Reynolds, 19, was a student at the University of Mississippi and enlisted the same day of Burkhead.
 He died of typhoid fever in Lynchburg, Virginia in August 1861 and his body was brought home to Oxford.

 Both are buried in St. Peter’s Cemetery in Oxford, Mississippi and their original tombstones were damaged and broken.

-Newt Rayburn Newt Rayburn founded THE LOCAL VOICE in 2006.
+Newt Rayburn Newt Rayburn founded THE LOCAL VOICE in March of 2006.

 Previously, Newt was Editor of PROFANE EXISTENCE in Minneapolis, and Art Director for Ole Miss' LIVING BLUES magazine.
 Newt won a National Magazine Award in 1999 for his SOUTHERN MUSIC ISSUE with THE OXFORD AMERICAN.